jumpinjackie/mapguide-maestro/README.md

 ## Unsupported Features

-MapGuide Maestro aims to most of the features avalible in MapGuide Open Source and AIMS, but a few things are not (and will not) be supported:
+MapGuide Maestro aims to support most of the features avalible in MapGuide Open Source and AIMS, but a few things are not (and will not) be supported:

  * Creating and editing Symbol Library resources
  * Full support for Load Procedures.
 Current support only covers loading of SDF/SHP/SQLite files without no support for file conversion or transforming coordinates.

 ## Issues/Questions/etc

-When using the tool, please bear in mind that the project is a work in progress, and may not always perform as expected.
+When using the tool, please bear in mind that the project is a continual work in progress, and may not always perform as expected.
 Try to keep backups of all important data.
 If you encounter an error, or have a feature request, please check our [issue list](https://github.com/jumpinjackie/mapguide-maestro/issues), and if it has not already been reported ​please report it (You must have a GitHub account).
 If you have a question about the usage, you can ask at the [mapguide-users mailing list](http://lists.osgeo.org/listinfo/mapguide-users).